BACK

 Bright, beautiful, and larger-than-life, our East Tosa murals set the scene for the perfect picture.

-The seven-part mural project took place in the summer of 2019 and brought artists from near and far to Wauwatosa.
+Our seven-part mural project took place in the summer of 2019 and brought artists from near and far to Wauwatosa.
+Four years later, we’ve made some changes and new additions to this vibrant project with an all-new mural along the side of The Real Good Life’s building and a facelift (by the original artist!) to the mural on Voline Service Station.
 These art installations can be found along the North Avenue corridor in the North Mural Arts District or “NoMAD.”

 2. The Village